Prof9/PixelPet/README.md

 ### Deserialize-Tileset
 ```
-Deserialize-Tileset <image-format> [--append/-a] [--ignore-palette/-ip] [--tile-count/-tc <count>] [--offset/-o <count>]
+Deserialize-Tileset <image-format> [--append/-a] [--ignore-palette/-ip] [--tile-count/-tc <count>] [--offset/-o <count>] [--tile-size/-s <width> <height>]
 ```

 Deserializes a tileset from the workbench bytestream.
-The same tile width/height is used as the existing workbench tileset.

 If `--append` is present, then the tiles are added to the existing workbench tileset; otherwise, the current tileset is discarded.

 The `<image-format>` parameter specifies the bitmap format that is used.
 By default this command will begin deserializing from the start of the workbench bytestream until the end; however, the `--offset` option can be used to specify the starting address, and `--tile-count` can be used to specify the number of tiles that should be read.
 PixelPet will read tiles from the workbench bytestream until the number of tiles specified by `--tile-count` is reached, or the end of the bytestream is reached; whichever comes first.

 By default, `Deserialize-Tileset` will apply the loaded palettes to the tileset as it's deserialized (if `<image-format>` is indexed).
 This results in a tileset where each pixel value is an actual color value.
 However, if `--ignore-palette` is present, this is omitted, and this creates a tileset where each pixel value is a palette color index.

+The `--tile-size` option specifies the size of each tile in pixels.
+If this is omitted, the tile size of the current tileset will be used.
+If the current tileset is nonempty, the tile size specified with `--tile-size` must match the tile size of the current tileset.

 **Example usage:**
 ```